OUC-VAS/Celeb-DF-PP/README.md

 ## Download
 If you would like to access the Celeb-DF++ dataset, please fill out this [form]().
 Once your request is approved, a download link will be provided.
-For any inquiries, feel free to contact us at liyuezun@ouc.edu.cn.
+For any questions, please contact us at liyuezun@ouc.edu.cn.

 ## Dataset Structure